-The "2020 Watchlist for Marketing Communicators" was created by West Virginia University's IMC and DMC Graduate Programs to provide a look in to the future of the industry based on today's popular tactics.
+The "2020 Watchlist for Marketing Communicators" was created by West Virginia University's Integrated Marketing Communications and Data Marketing Communications Graduate Programs to provide a look in to the future of the industry based on today's popular tactics.
 Backed by expert insight from our practitioner faculty and extended marketing communications network, this resource aims to help your campaigns stand out in 2020.

 INFLUENCER MARKETING is the practice of leveraging an individual’s following for the purpose of promoting, endorsing or supporting brands.
 What started as typically using celebrities to pose with cans of cola and talk about how they use certain makeup each morning has evolved into a highly specialized industry.
 As social media continues to rise, the ability for any individual to become an “influencer” in their space of interest is increasingly more attainable.

 Today, brands are utilizing those of all levels of social following to put a face to their products, give consumers someone to relate to and spread their company name across the individual’s network

 An Increase in Nano- and Micro-Influencers Partnerships: These influencers have followings that total less than 25K on social media.
 They are generally seen as being more “credible” than macro-influencers as their content typically focuses on a niche topic.
 They create communities using their platform and are more likely to engage directly with their following, creating increased feelings of trust and a sense of a real relationship with their audience.